oxylabs/selenium-proxy-integration-python/README.md

 ## Requirements

-For the integration to work, you'll need to install Selenium Wire to extend Selenium’s Python bindings as implementing proxies that require authentication using default Selenium module complicated the process too much. default Selenium module is too much complicated.
+For the integration to work, you'll need to install [Selenium Wire](https://github.com/wkeeling/selenium-wire) to extend Selenium’s
+Python bindings as implementing proxies that require authentication using default Selenium module complicates the process too much.

 You can do it using `pip` command:
 ```bash
 pip install selenium-wire
 ```
 Another required package is `webdriver-manager`.
 It's a package that simplifies the management of binary drivers for different browsers, so you don't need to manually download a new version of a web driver after each update.
 Visit the [official project directory](https://pypi.org/project/webdriver-manager/) on pypi to find out more information.

 You can install the following using `pip` as well.
 ```bash
 pip install webdriver-manager
 ```